lobernar/Info-F514/README.md

 ## **THREATS**

-The THREATS protocol was presented in the “*Privacy-Preserving Biometric Matching Using Homomorphic Encryption*”, and as the paper’s name induces, it implements authentication based on the fully homomorphic encryption.
+The **THREATS** protocol was presented in the “*Privacy-Preserving Biometric Matching Using Homomorphic Encryption*” paper presented at TrustCom 2021.
+As the paper’s name induces, it implements authentication based on the fully homomorphic encryption.

-THREATS code is freely available on the following GitHub repository: [https://github.com/lab-incert/threats](https://github.com/lab-incert/threats)
+**THREATS** code is freely available on the following GitHub repository: [https://github.com/lab-incert/threats](https://github.com/lab-incert/threats)

 ## TFHE Library

 **TFHE** Library, or **Fast Fully Homomorphic Encryption over the Torus**, is a library that implements “very fast gate-by-gate bootstrapping”.

-It is available throught the following page: [https://tfhe.github.io/tfhe/](https://tfhe.github.io/tfhe/)
+It is available through the following page: [https://tfhe.github.io/tfhe/](https://tfhe.github.io/tfhe/)

 ## Project’s structure